 CSS - Property

-CSS defines a finite set of parameters, called properties, that direct the rendering of a document.
+CSS defines a finite set of parameters, called properties, that defines the rendering of a document.

 Properties are attached to various parts of the document and to the page on which the document is to be displayed by the mechanisms of: